 - Perfect Circles, by Karen Kay Buckley (optional)

-A ball point bodkin is the tool shown at the top of the picture above.
-This one is made by Dritz and you can find it at most fabric and craft stores or online here.
-You could also use a small crochet hook or even a plastic swizzle stick (martini anyone?)
+A Ball Point Bodkin is the tool shown at the top of the picture above.
+This one is made by Dritz, but you could also use a small crochet hook or even a plastic swizzle stick (martini anyone?)

 Steps for making turned edge applique shapes with fusible interfacing: